JohnEBabinJr/Fine-be-that-way/README.md

 - Create a set of routes for displaying the HTML pages

-- Use jQuery to run AJAX calls to GET and POST data from users to the Express server
+- Use jQuery and express to run AJAX calls to GET and POST data from users to the Express server